michalwdowik/Cinematly/README.md

 # Cinematly

 Cinematly is a web application that serves as a movie database.
 User interface is built using React and Material-UI, providing a visually appealing and responsive design.
-The development workflow is powered by Vite.
-The application's navigation is powered by React Router, enabling seamless transitions between different sections and pages.
+The application's navigation is powered by React Router.
 Overall, Cinematly aims to be a go-to platform for movie enthusiasts, offering a comprehensive movie database, personalized watchlist functionality, and a user-friendly interface.
-Whether users want to discover trending movies, explore top-rated films, keep track of upcoming releases or add movies o Watchlist, Cinematly provides a rich set of features to cater to their movie-watching needs.

 ## 📸 Screenshots

 ## 🚀 Live Demo
 [Cinematly - Vercel Demo](https://cinematly.vercel.app/)